KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 The original Bgm.pck had each song compressed to 112kbps, but there doesn't seem to be any bitrate limit in the game engine.
 Just has to be an .ogg.
 I tested with up to 320kbps .ogg files and it worked fine.
 Only limit is the .ogg container itself, which caps at "10 quality" which is up to about 467-500kbps, I think.
 My music packs are at both 112kbps and 320kbps so you can choose based on storage space or sound quality, whichever is more important to you.

-I quite like the example pack I made; I would recommend using it if you get tired of the original soundtrack, or, like me, you just want to listen to the awesome music from the anime.